 Rolex Day-Date Overview

-The Rolex Day-Date represents the top of Rolex’s lineup and has done so since its debut in 1956.
+The Rolex Day-Date has been at the top of Rolex’s lineup since its debut in 1956.
 Rolex introduced it as the first wristwatch to display the full day of the week spelled out, paired with a date window.
-From the beginning, Rolex positioned the Day-Date as a watch for leaders, decision-makers, and people whose presence mattered before they ever spoke.
+From the start, Rolex positioned the Day-Date as a watch for leaders, decision-makers, and people whose presence mattered before they ever spoke.

 You don’t buy a Day-Date for utility or sport.
 You buy it because it signals authority, permanence, and success.
 Presidents, heads of state, and industry leaders wore it publicly, which is why collectors later gave it the nickname “The President.”